 The adult baby wanted his woman to know that he had faith in her abilities to make it all work out, and that he would stand by her, as long her findings didn’t affect his preferred lifestyle.
 The wife, thus far, did have an excellent track record of making it all work out in the end, and he wanted her to know this, but he viewed her efforts as a third party witnessing the wizardry of a woman balancing books regardless what he did to offset her gains.

-The adult baby has no powers of reflection, unless “his woman” is adamant that he take a look around him, and his woman can be adamant.
+The adult baby has no powers of reflection, unless “his woman” is adamant that he look around him, and his woman can be adamant.
 She isn’t adamant very often, however, for the adult baby species would be on the endangered list were it not for its enablers.

 “I used to love getting flowers,” a woman named Sheila once confessed.
 “Until I found out how much I was going to have to pay for them.”